peterhinch/micropython-async/PRIMITIVES.md

 enabling it to be cancelled and its status checked.

 The `Cancellable` class allows the creation of named groups of anonymous tasks which may be cancelled as a group.
-Crucially this awaits confirmation of completion of cancellation of all tasks in the group.
+Crucially this awaits actual completion of cancellation of all tasks in the group.

 It is also possible to determine completion of cancellation of `NamedTask` objects by means of the `Barrier` class.
 This is detailed below.